cirosantilli/linux-cheat/book/README.md

     ps2pdf a.ps out.pdf

-read from stdin:
+Read from stdin:

     ps2pdf - a.pdf

-out to stdout:
+Out to stdout:

     ps2pdf a.ps -